-Annuity payable when an employee meets certain age and service requirements with a current connection and is permanently disabled for his or her regular railroad occupation.
+Annuity payable when an employee meets certain age and service requirements and is disabled for his or her regular railroad occupation and the condition is expected to last at least 12 months or longer; current connection required.

 Service Month

 A month of service is credited if an employee has at least one day of earnings, vacation pay, certain sick pay, or other compensation credited by a railroad employer or union.
 Special rules apply if service months are allocated as a result of a personal injury settlement.